bighuang624/bighuang624.github.io/_pages/about.md

 Before coming to Westlake University, I obtained my bachelor's degree of Engineering from School of Computer Science, [Wuhan University](https://www.whu.edu.cn/), majoring in Software Engineering.

+I am **seeking research intern opportunities** in 2022 for solving challenging research problems in the domain of data-efficient learning.
+Please refer to my [CV](https://kyonhuang.top/files/SitengHuang-CV.pdf) and feel free to reach out to me if you are interested!
+My email address is `huangsiteng [at] westlake.edu.cn`.
+{: .notice--warning}

 ## Research Interests

 I am interested in technologies that allow machines and robots to learn like humans.
 In particular, I am committed to giving robots the ability to understand the world and learn from previous experiences, so that they can complete new tasks, acquire new skills or adapt to new environments rapidly with fewer samples through learning algorithms.
 Currently, my areas of interest include meta-learning, multi-task learning, and transfer learning on few-shot learning tasks.
 I am also interested in deep learning, computer vision, natural language processing, and multimodal machine learning.